 Midland Centre for Spinal Injuries

 The Midland Centre for Spinal Injuries (MCSI) at the Robert Jones and Agnes Hunt Orthopaedic Hospital NHS Foundation Trust is one of 11 in the UK designated to receive and treat spinal cord injured patients.

-The centre serves a population of 8.5 million from a catchment area of North Wales, Mid Wales, South Mersey and The West Midlands.
+The centre of excellence serves a catchment of 8.5 million from North Wales, Mid Wales, South Mersey and The West Midlands.
 The MCSI provides a lifelong service to a current population of 3,500 patients and admits on average 380 patients per year, of whom approximately 100 are in the acute phase of injury.
 Approximately 1500 patients have a full outpatient follow-up review each year.

 The multi disciplinary team provides simultaneous care and attention to one with spinal cord injury and all its effects as well as full support to the patient, partners and family members until discharge and sometimes even afterwards.